 An alternative to paragliding is a hot air balloon ride.
 Not as popular as the balloons in Cappadocia, this is another great way to watch the sunrise in Pamukkale.

-Dip your feet in the springs
+Dip your feet in the Turkish thermal pools

 The water from the springs ranges in temperature from 35-100°C (95-212°F) so it’s been used as a spa since the second century BC.
 To preserve their appearance, tourists are asked to remove their footwear and follow a set pathway, along which are shallow pools where you can dip your feet whilst crossing the travertines.